Mumbai Saga

-The film was released theatrically on 19 March 2021.
-It underperformed commercially as collections were affected by the resurgence in COVID-19 pandemic cases which had led to a night curfew and lockdown imposition in Maharashtra.
-Later, it was digitally premiered on Amazon Prime Video on April 27, 2021.
+Mumbai Saga was released theatrically on 19 March 2021 and underperformed commercially as collections were affected by the resurgence in COVID-19 pandemic cases which had led to a night curfew and lockdown imposition in Maharashtra.

 Plot

-Amartya Rao Naik belongs to a lower middle class family & his father sells vegetables at a railway overbridge.
-All the vendors there are forced to pay protection money to gangster Gaitonde.
-One day, some of the dreaded Gaitonde's henchmen assault Amartya's teenage brother Arjun.
-Enraged, Amartya trashes the entire gang.
-He is arrested by the police and subjected to further abuse by Gaitonde's henchmen.
+In mid-1980s Mumbai, Amartya Rao Naik belongs to a lower middle class family and his father sells vegetables at a railway overbridge.
+All the vendors are forced to pay protection money to gangster Gaitonde.
+One day, some of the Gaitonde's henchmen assault Amartya's teenage brother Arjun.
+Enraged, Amartya thrashes the entire gang.
+He is then arrested by the police and subjected to further abuse by Gaitonde's henchmen.
 He is able to fight them all and earns the respect of criminal Nari Khan, who warns Gaitonde of any further action.

-Amartya soon receives bail, courtesy 'Bhau', the party leader of the local 'Chatrapati Sena' which is known for its violent ways and scouts for muscle men like Amartya.
-Bhau tells him that, now that he has made Gaitonde his arch nemesis, he has to find a solution to it in a week, and if he does, Bhau can lend his political & legal protection in return.
-Amartya meets Nari's key aide and gets information on Gaitonde's operations.
-He then attacks his men and is able to confiscate all his arsenal.
-Later, he secures a bail for Nari and also threatens Gaitonde to get out of his way.
-Gaitonde realizes his diminishing strength and resents to his fate.
-With Bhau's blessings, Amartya gets uninhibited control of the city.
+Amartya soon receives bail through 'Bhau', the party leader of the local Chatrapati Sena which is known for its violent ways and scouts for musclemen like Amartya.
+With Bhau's enmity towards Gaitonde, Amartya meets Nari's key aide and gets information on Gaitonde's operations, where he attacks his men and is able to confiscate all his arsenal.
+Later, Amartya secures bail for Nari and also threatens Gaitonde to get out of his way.
+Gaitonde realizes his diminishing strength and resents his fate.
+Amartya gets uninhibited control of the city with Bhau's help.